What is bankruptcy?

 Is there more than one kind of bankruptcy?

 Yes.
 There are many different types of bankruptcy called “chapter.”
 Generally, only chapter 7 and chapter 13 are relevant to regular consumers and small businesses.
 Chapters 9, 11, and 12 are available for complex situations.
+This can be explained in detail for your specific situation by an experienced Arlington, TX bankruptcy lawyer from Brandy Austin Law Firm.

 Which kind of bankruptcy is best for me?